aeternity/aepps-home-microsite/site/content/Get-started-with-AE.md

 - Voting aepp - everybody who holds AE (the real AE, not KAE ;) ) can vote on the ongoing topics within the community.
 The more AE tokens you have the more does your vote count.
  - [https://github.com/aeternity/aepp-voting](https://github.com/aeternity/aepp-voting)
  - [https://vote.aepps.com/](https://vote.aepps.com/)
-- Aexistence / notary aepp - upload your personal files to the blockchain if you want to proof their existence and get a timestamp
+- æxistence / notary aepp - upload your personal files to the blockchain if you want to proof their existence and get a timestamp
  - [https://github.com/aeternity/aepp-aexistence](https://github.com/aeternity/aepp-aexistence)
  - [http://notary.aepps.com/](http://notary.aepps.com/)